 What is Hydroponic Gardening?

 With hydroponic gardening, the plants grow in water instead of soil.
-The grower gets to choose which nutrients to add to the hydroponic system, which helps each plant type to get the proper nutrients it needs.
+Nutrients can be tailored to the specific plants being grown.
 The nutrients are added directly to the water in the system and the plants easily uptake those nutrients through their roots.
-It is much easier for the plant to get the food it needs so it redirects the saved energy into growth and producing more, higher quality fruits or flowers.
+The result is saved energy which translates into increased growth, yield and higher quality fruits or flowers.
 The growth rate on a hydroponic plant is 30-50 percent faster than a soil plant, grown under the same conditions.